The CSFTA Constitution and bylaws

 • FT Rules

-The FT shoot rules have been updated with the latest items highlighted in BOLD (Red on the PDF).
-Note in particular, the new sections on legal limits on the power of rifles and contesting targets with a crescent showing.
+The FT shoot rules have been updated with the latest items highlighted in BOLD.
+Note in particular, the new sections for CSFTA takings (For Clubs), actions to be taken when targets are over legal limits (Course Setting) and new teams setup/rankings (Scoring).
 If you have any queries, please feed these back to us via your club rep.

 For clubs